ZilowRoge/RPG-Prototype/README.md

     Select the root project folder (where the Assets folder is located).

-    Replace Assets Folder (Optional)
+    Replace Assets Folder .
-    If you have your own assets, you can:

-    Delete the existing Assets folder.

-    Copy your own Assets folder into the project.

-    Play the Project

-    Press the Play button in the Unity Editor.

-    If Unity prompts to install missing packages (e.g., Input System, URP), allow it.

-    Open scene AcademyPatio
+    Open Project via Unity Hub

+    When you first open your project it will contain some Errors due to not installed packages.
+    Open the editor in Safe Mode

+    To install the missing packages go to Window->Packet Manager.
+    Find the Unity Registry tab download: Cinemachine Install Baracuda from git URL "com.unity.barracuda".